introdh/intro-dh-klim96/grantworkshop.md

 (1) Formulate the humanities question(s) guiding the project.

+> What role does music play in a film's success?

 (2) Provide a one-paragraph abstract written for a nonspecialist audience, clearly explaining the project’s principal activities and its expected results.

+> In 1937, The Walt Disney Company made history when it released a soundtrack for its first film, *Snow White and the Seven Dwarfs*, as it was the first commercially released film soundtrack.
+Since then, Disney and other production companies have released musical films that have achieved success at the box office.
+The goal of this research is to study the effect music has on a film's success.
+I will do this by collecting data on the film and its soundtrack and then analyzing that data through statistical methods and tidy data.
+This project is engaged in the fields of digital humanities, music, and film studies.

 The characterstics of a strong abstract: